Harford County

 • Identify restrictive soils

-Some soils may need to be tested during the wet season if they are restrictive.
+Some soils may need to be tested during the “Wet Season” if they are known to be influences by shallow groundwater levels and flood plains.

 • Avoid inaccurate assessments